Analysis | Trump’s Pennsylvania problem

 This is the point at which Trump supporters begin throwing things at their screens.
 But the polls were wrong in 2016!
 Fair enough, but they were off by only a few points.
 Clinton led by two points in the final RealClearPolitics average, so they wound up being off by about three points.
 The media’s failure was, to a large extent, not recognizing margins of error and how much undecided voters would break for Trump.
 That was clearly the case in Pennsylvania, where Trump won voters who decided in the final week by 17 points.

 And there’s another crosstab in the poll that speaks to just how much his base has shrunk.
-The Post-ABC poll asked voters about whom they voted for in 2016.
-And while just 1 percent of 2016 Hillary Clinton supporters say they’re now backing Trump, 8 percent of 2016 Trump supporters now say they’ll cross over and back Biden.
+The Post-ABC poll asked voters whom they voted for in 2016.
+And although just 1 percent of Clinton supporters say they’re now backing Trump, 8 percent of 2016 Trump supporters now say they’ll cross over and back Biden.

 That’s a small number, and it’s subject to the margin of error, but it reinforces the base erosion that we see in several other parts of the poll.
-Given his narrow 2016 margin, Trump can’t afford basically any of these shifts, much less all of them.
+Given his narrow 2016 margin, Trump can’t afford any of these shifts, much less all of them.
 His task beginning Tuesday night is to try to reassemble what he was able to piece together in 2016.
 Because without Pennsylvania, his path to victory becomes significantly more prohibitive.